RBU-1200

-The RBU-1200 (Russian: Реактивно-Бомбовая Установка, Reaktivno-Bombovaja Ustanovka; reaction engine-bomb installation & Смерч; waterspout) is a Russian anti submarine rocket launcher.
-The weapon system is remotely similar to the British Hedgehog anti submarine rocket launcher from the Second World War.
+The RBU-1200 (Russian: Реактивно-Бомбовая Установка, Reaktivno-Bombovaja Ustanovka; reaction engine-bomb installation & Смерч; waterspout) is an anti-submarine rocket launcher.
+The weapon system is remotely similar to the British Hedgehog anti submarine mortar launcher from the Second World War.

 Description

+The RBU-1200 system was developed in 1955 to provide anti-submarine capability against submarines and torpedoes by surface vessels.
+In order to allow installation on small warships the design was made very lightweight.

-The system is very light and was developed in 1955 especially for smaller vessels.
-It can not be swiveled horizontally, it is targeted with the entire ship, which is a serious disadvantage of the weapon system.
+The RBU-1200 system has five tubes with rocket-propelled depth bombs per each launcher.
+Reloading is performed manually.
+The launcher cannot be swiveled horizontally, but rather has to be aimed by turning the entire warship, which is a serious disadvantage of the weapon system and limits its flexibility.

-The RBU-1200 has five launcher pipes in one system.
-Reloading is done manually.

 The system is controlled by a PUS-B "Uragan" fire control system.

-The system is designed to destroy submarines and torpedoes.

-Ammunition RGB-12 uses contact fuzes.
-The launch is made of solid rocket fuel, the flight itself is ballistic arc with a long range from 400 to 1200 meters.
-The contact lighter K-3, K-3M, or combined contact-remote lighter KDV is used as a lighter.
-Lighter K-3 / K-3M activates the warhead in direct hit target (or impact on the bottom), KDV lighter outside impact on the target (bottom) in the range of 25-330 meters can also be set to activate when reaching the specified depths in the range 10-330 meters.
+The system uses RGB-12 rocket-propelled depth bombs,which are fitted with contact fuzes.
+The projectile is propelled by a solid rocket fuel motor initially, and for the rest of the flight it follows a ballistic arc.
+The effective range of the system extends from 400 to 1200 meters.
+The contact fuze K-3 / K-3M, or combined contact-delay fuze KDV are used as a detonators.
+K-3 / K-3M fuze detonates the warhead if a target is hit directly or if the projectile sinks to the bottom.
+The KDV fuze besides activating on impact on the target (or bottom) at the depths of 25-330 meters can also be set to activate upon reaching a specified depth in the range of 10-330 meters.